Maize-meal porridge

 Maize-meal porridge, like many foods, also tastes better when allowed to cool and retrograde.
 For a greater understanding of this complex and important subject, read about the virtues of reheating resistant starch.

 Hence we recommend cooking it in the evening for consumption the next day.
+Keep it overnight in an old cardboard Wonder Box.

 The fat in corn